Updated Jan 29, 2026

 While building your app, you might encounter a few issues that we didn't discuss in this building guide.
 Luckily, Adalo has a thriving ecosystem, packed with enough info and resources such as the following:

-1. Adalo’s App Academy: This is the place for folks who want to learn Adalo through loads of courses, tutorials, and modules.
-You’ll have all the info you need to understand every last bit of Adalo’s app-building interface.
+1. Adalo's App Academy: This is the place for folks who want to learn through courses, tutorials, and modules.
+You'll have all the info you need to understand every part of the app-building interface.

-1. Adalo’s Forum: Use the Adalo forum to connect with other folks embarking on their app-building journey and get answers to your questions from experienced Adalo users.
+2. Adalo's Forum: Use the forum to connect with other folks embarking on their app-building journey and get answers to your questions from experienced users.

 Maintenance, Analytics, and Marketing

 After publishing your app, ensuring it runs without issues is priority number one.
-If you ever find crashing screens or bugs, fix them on the double to uphold a positive reputation as an app publisher.
+If you ever find crashing screens or bugs, fix them immediately to uphold a positive reputation as an app publisher.

 Want to know how many folks are using your app daily, where they're located, and analytical info about your app?
 Just click that "Analytics" button (a graph icon) near the bottom of your editing dashboard and find out.